-Voluntary Absence from Trial and the Right to be Present
+Voluntary Absence From Trial & The Right To Be Present

-Who says it takes two to tango?
+Who says ‘The show must go on’?
 At least in Washington courts, an absent defendant can be tried and convicted.
 This week in State v.
 Thurlby No. 91220-3, the Supreme Court of Washington decided that a defendant in a felony drug case waived her right to be present at her own trial and conviction when she failed to show up for the last day of her trial.

 Tammera Thurlby sold methamphetamine to a police informant and was charged with felony drug delivery.
 She showed up to the first day of trial and was instructed to come back the next morning for the second and final day of her trial.
 She no-showed and the court issued a warrant for her arrest.
 After calling around for her whereabouts and hearing nothing, the court decided to proceed with trial later that day.

 The Constitutional Right To Be Present At Your Own Trial

 The defendant was eventually arrested on the warrant and given an opportunity to explain her nonappearance before being sentenced.
 The defendant said her mother underwent an unplanned surgery and her mother told the court the same story.
 Nevertheless, the court decided to proceed with sentencing, finding that the defendant voluntarily skipped trial.
 The defendant appealed the decision, arguing that the trial should not have proceeded without her.
 On appeal, the Supreme Court decided the issue once and for all.

 A criminal defendant has a constitutional right to be present at his or her own trial.
 However, a defendant can waive that right, if that waiver is done knowingly and voluntarily.
 Washington also recognizes an “implied waiver” in certain circumstances.
 That means a judge may decide that a defendant chose to waive his or her right to be present trial without the defendant actually saying so.
 Rather the waiver is implied by the circumstances.